lloydkevin/hugo-wd/content/post/2009-11-25-picking-a-cms-2-new-standards.md

 I know, I know, it isn't fair, but that's how life is.
 The **popular guys got the girls, they made the football team, and they drive better cars**.
 That's just how life is.
 If a CMS is popular enough, it's going to have certain things going for it.

 It's going to have **more contributors**.
 That means more eyes on the code (let's hope that this will be a good thing).
 The more people that know about it means, the **more people that write about it**.
-Now I will admit, there's a little &#8220;chicken vs. egg&#8221; thing going on there.
+Now I will admit, there's a little "chicken vs. egg" thing going on there.
 Maybe it gets popular because people write about it.
 But for our purposes it doesn't matter.
 The fact is, there will be **more formal and informal documentation**.

 I'll be the first to admit that popular doesn't always mean better.
 Take WordPress for instance.
 Although _I've never looked_, I've been assured that the **code is quite mangled**.
 But notice what I said, **I've never looked, and neither will your clients**.
 No matter how elegant your code is and how fast it runs; none of that matters if your product doesn't get out there do serve it's purpose.
 With all it's flaws, I've seen WordPress run some of the largest blogs out there, so they must be doing something right.
 No one returns a BMW because they don't like the layout of the engine.